philippabele/shift-change-with-angular-draft-b/README.md

 To start the backend, navigate to the backend directory and run `node server.js`.

+Angular version 17.3.9 was used in this project
 To start the frontend, navigate to the frontend directory and run `ng s`.
+Navigate to `http://localhost:4200/`.